leicuhk/leicuhk.github.io/_pages/about.md

 News
 ======
+\[Dec.
+2024\] Our paper "Joint Fronthaul Compression and Power Allocation Optimization for Networked ISAC" has been accepted by IEEE Transactions on Vehicular Technology.

+\[Nov.
+2024\] Our paper "Beamforming Optimization for Robust Sensing and Communication in Dynamic Mmwave MIMO Networks" has been accepted by IEEE Journal on Selected Areas in Communications.

 \[Jan.
 2024\] I successfully defended my Ph.D. dissertation.

 \[Dec.
+2023\] Our paper "ISAC Beamforming Optimization for Robust Transmission in Dynamic MmWave MIMO Networks" was accepted by IEEE ICASSP, 2024.

-2023\] Two papers were accepted by IEEE ICASSP, 2024.
+\[Dec.
+2023\] Our paper "Sensing-assisted Distributed User Scheduling and Beamforming in Multi-cell MmWave Networks" was accepted by IEEE ICASSP, 2024.

 \[Jun.
-2023\] Our paper received the "Top 3% Paper Recognition" in IEEE ICASSP 2023.
+2023\] Our paper "Information and Sensing Beamforming Optimization for Multi-User Multi-Target MIMO ISAC Systems" received the "Top 3% Paper Recognition" in IEEE ICASSP 2023.